This article originally appeared on VICE UK.

 It's funny how polite people are at a gangbang.
 In the gloom, the young lad backs away from the couch where the middle-aged woman sits, her mini-skirt hitched up, legs open, visible to an audience of ten, maybe 12, guys.
 They move to let him through.
 Perhaps unsurprisingly, he couldn't rise to the occasion.
 No one gives him a hard time, though—the genial attitude of everyone there implies that this is an occupational hazard on the swinging scene.
 Nothing to get worked up about.

 It's Saturday night and we're downstairs at Club 487, a new porn cinema that opened on a quiet street in South London at the beginning of this year.
 Rather than face a swift demise, as many had predicted, it instead appears to be going from strength to strength, if tonight's shenanigans are anything to go by.

-Jane and Mike are a couple in their early forties who have been swinging for over a decade and arranged to come here tonight on a popular sex meet-up forum.
+Jane and Mike are a couple in their early 40s who have been swinging for more than a decade and arranged to come here tonight on a popular sex meet-up forum.
 They are accompanied by Adrian, a dapper Asian guy in a black suit, and nine or ten eager acolytes, men in jeans and trainers with hungry eyes who smoke vapes and suck Red Stripe from cans bought at the newsagent's next door.

 "Shit!
 Your hands aren't half cold."